 The leaseholder might also want to extend the lease on their property by 90 years.
-This right to lease extension is a statutory right and is the one type of lease variation application which cannot be denied – although much negotiation between the parties might ensue before it is completed.
+This right to lease extension is a legal statutory right and is the one type of lease variation application that your freeholder cannot refuse – although much negotiation between the parties might ensue before it is completed.

 Lease variation – Do I really need a solicitor?

-Whilst there is currently no legal requirement to have a solicitor undertake a lease variation the potential complexity of the issues involved coupled with the overriding need to ensure that the involved party’s best interests are not compromised, makes appointing a specialist solicitor strongly advisable.
+Whilst there is no legal requirement to have a solicitor undertake a lease variation, the potential complexity of the issues involved coupled with the overriding need to ensure that the involved party’s best interests are not compromised, makes appointing a specialist solicitor strongly advisable.

 Failure to obtain mutual agreement to a lease variation

-Of course where mutual agreement to the variation cannot, even after mediation, be obtained and application has to be made to The Leasehold Valuation Tribunal (LVT) under Part4, Section 35 of The Landlord and Tenant Act 1987, a lease variation solicitor’s involvement becomes almost essential.
+Of course where mutual agreement to the variation cannot, even after mediation, be obtained and application has to be made to The First Tier Property Tribunal (previously known as the Leasehold Valuation Tribunal or LVT) under Part4, Section 35 of The Landlord and Tenant Act 1987, a lease variation solicitor’s involvement becomes almost essential.

-It is the trained lawyer who will have the expertise to assess how the LVT is likely to view the application, what the likelihood is of them ordering compensation is and who will have to pay that compensation.
-Foremost however, they must determine whether or not the circumstances for making a lease variation application to the LVT have been met.
+It is the trained lawyer who will have the expertise to assess how the Tribunal is likely to view the application, what the likelihood is of them ordering compensation is and who will have to pay that compensation.
+Foremost however, they must determine whether or not the circumstances for making a lease variation application to the Tribunal have been met.
 These circumstances are specific, covering: